wkarey89/Karey_Sample_Comp_Projects_Financial_Modeling_and_Technical_Skills/README.md

 # 💼 Compensation Program Portfolio
 – Karey Wong

 Welcome to my GitHub Portfolio, a curated collection of real-world compensation tools and templates I’ve designed to support enterprise-level pay strategy.
 These work samples reflect my ability to lead compensation planning across job architecture, benchmarking, governance, compliance, pay equity design, and pay-for-performance frameworks.
-From building global salary structures and incentive plans to automating compensation cycles in HR systems like Workday, each resource demonstrates my strengths in financial modeling, stakeholder education, data analytics, and strategic communication.
+From building global salary structures and incentive plans to automating annual comp cycles in HR systems like Workday, each resource demonstrates my strengths in financial modeling, stakeholder education, data analytics, and strategic communication.
 This portfolio is built for HR and Total Rewards leaders seeking scalable, compliant, and business-aligned compensation solutions.

 ---